-Why Family Members of Addicts Should Seek Treatment Too
+Understanding Why Family Members Should be Involved in Your Addiction Treatment

-Addiction does not only affect those who are using.
+Addiction does not only affect those who are using it.
 It affects everyone around them, leaving loved ones feeling betrayed, traumatized, angry, overwhelmed, sad, and lied to.
 Often, there are fights, slammed doors, and sleepless nights fueled by anxiety and stress.
-For these reasons, it is crucial for the family members of addicts to seek treatment to address your needs and help you learn how to support their loved ones properly.
+For these reasons, it is crucial for the family members of addicts to seek treatment to address their needs and help them learn how to support their loved ones properly.
 An in-depth understanding why family members should be involved in your addiction treatment program is necessary for a successful recovery.

 The Roles of Family Members During Addiction